Building Your Safety Net For Remote Work9 min read

 (Note: The author of this article is not a certified public accountant.
 The article was produced for informational purposes only and should not be substituted for the advice of an accountant.)

-This post was written by Ashley Nowicki, as part of our Digital Nomad series.
+This post was written as part of our Digital Nomad series.

-For more info on being a digital nomad, check out our book.
+For more info on being a digital nomad, check out our ebook, Anywhere.